JamesCalingo/sportventures/posts/2025-08-19_nassilverknights.md

 ### ON DECK:

-A return to the Cape Cod Baseball League...but not Cape Cod itself.
+A return to the Cape Cod Baseball League...but not Cape Cod itself (well, sorta - I'll explain).

 ---